enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 - For region, Midwest is the reference category.
 However, all of these hazard ratios are not statistically significant, p-value \> 0.05.

-    * The HR value of 0.99 for Northeast suggests that the survival time for contestants from the NE is longer compared to contestants from the Midwest.
+    * The HR value of 0.99 for Northeast suggests that the survival time for contestants from the NE is nearly equal to contestants from the Midwest.
     * The HR value of 1.29 for the South suggests that the survival time for contestants from the South is shorter compared to contestants from the Midwest.
     * The HR value of 1.18 for the West suggests that the survival time for contestants from the West is shorter compared to contestants from the Midwest.